 Although 5.1 home entertainment systems deliver the best experience, the 2.1 systems are not far behind, and there are several reasons to consider buying one.

 For starters, they’re much cheaper than their counterparts.
 You can find some decent 2.1 channel soundbars for under $200 and most of them have Bluetooth.
 You might assume since there are no external speakers positioned behind you that 2.1 soundbars lack true surround sound.

 While that may be the case, most 2.1 systems use a technology known as virtual surround sound.
 With virtual surround sound, the system will trick your brain into thinking sound is coming from a certain direction by bouncing sound waves at certain angles.

 For example, one setup uses the shape of a room to bounce soundwaves off the sides of the walls to create the illusion of sound coming from those directions.

 Keep in mind, virtual surround sound is based on software, and almost any stereo speakers can utilize the technology if the source can provide it.
 Long story short, 2.1 soundbars can create decent surround sound too, although it’s based more on illusions.

 Another upside to 2.1 soundbar systems is there are fewer speakers, which means less clutter and wires.
 They’re easier to set up as well, and most include Bluetooth, so you can play music from your other electronics too.

-While 2.1 home entertainment systems can be great with good quality virtual surround sound, there’s something about the 5.1 home theaters that make a much better experience.
+While 2.1 home entertainment systems can be great with good quality virtual surround sound, there’s something about the 5.1 home theatres that make a much better experience.
 Ultimately, if you want true surround sound, I would go with the 5.1 soundbars.